 Critical Works is a multi-week program in which middle school students are engaged in art and performance to foster critical and creative thinking and question development to explore issues of community and society.
 CMA teaching artists partner with teacher from urban Columbus middle schools that lack arts programming to develop curriculum and identify themes that are relevant to their students.
 This program takes place both in the school and at CMA.

-Critical Works is presented by JPMorgan Chase Foundation and by an Ohio Arts Council Arts Partnership grant.
+Critical Works is presented by an Ohio Arts Council Arts Partnership grant.

 Pressing Matters builds partnerships between CMA and middle schools in Appalachian Ohio.
 CMA teaching artists and language arts and social studies teachers work closely to identify themes of social relevance and engage students in art and performance to foster creative and critical thinking and question development to explore issues of community and society.
 This intensive program takes place over three days in the classroom and one day at CMA.